 Hill 800 was discovered by New Holland Mining NL (New Holland) in 1994, following sampling of outcropping gold-rich gossans, with drilling returning results with significant widths and high gold grades.
 The deposit is a volcanic-hosted massive sulphide (VHMS) gold-copper system with similar host rock, age and mineralisation style to the 1.5Moz Henty gold deposit in Western Tasmania.
 The Rhyolite Creek Prospect, located about 5km south of Hill 800, was discovered in 2008, with diamond drilling intersecting a zone of strong alteration and sulphide mineralisation returning high grade zinc, gold and silver from an interpreted seafloor VHMS system.

 The Paterson Project, situated in the Paterson Province at the eastern edge of the Pilbara Craton, is dominated by Proterozoic age rocks of the Rudall Metamorphic Complex and the overlying Yeneena Supergroup.
 The Paterson area is host to the Telfer Au-Cu deposit, and the Nifty and Maroochydore stratabound Cu-(Co) deposits.
-Carawine’s Paterson Project comprises four granted exploration licences and two exploration licence applications held 100% by the Company across five regions: Lamil Hills, Trotman South, Red Dog, Baton and Sunday.
+Carawine’s Paterson Project comprises five granted exploration licences and one exploration licence applications held 100% by the Company across five regions: Lamil Hills, Trotman South, Red Dog, Baton and Sunday.

 FRASER RANGE PROJECT